1Password/scim-examples/docker/README.md

 ### Docker Swarm manual deployment

-To use Docker Swarm to deploy, you’ll want to have run `docker swarm init` or `docker swarm join` on the target node and completed that portion of the setup.
+To use Docker Swarm, run `docker swarm init` or `docker swarm join` on the target node and complete that portion of the setup.
 Refer to [Docker’s documentation for more details](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/).

-Unlike Docker Compose, you won’t need to set the `OP_SESSION` variable in `scim.env`, as we’ll be using Docker Secrets to store the `scimsession` file.

-You’ll still need to set the environment variable `OP_TLS_DOMAIN` within `scim.env` to the URL you selected during [PREPARATION.md](/PREPARATION.md).
+Unlike Docker Compose, you won't need to set the `OP_SESSION` variable in `scim.env`.
+Instead, you'll use Docker Secrets to store the `scimsession` file.
+You'll still need to set the environment variable `OP_TLS_DOMAIN` within `scim.env` to the URL you selected during [PREPARATION.md](/PREPARATION.md).
 Open that in your preferred text editor and change `OP_TLS_DOMAIN` to that domain name.

 #### If you use Google Workspace as your identity provider